This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Comparison Between The 2-Stroke and 4-Stroke Engines

-First, the two-cycle weed eater doesn’t have any valves.
+First, the 2-cycle weed eater doesn’t have any valves.
 Instead, it contains ports that exhaust fumes.
-On the other hand, a four-cycle engine contains valves that dictate the opening, closing, intake, and exhaust operations.
+On the other hand, a 4-cycle engine contains valves that dictate the opening, closing, intake, and exhaust operations.

 Benefits of The 4-Cycle Weed Eaters

 The two-cycle weed eater requires you to repeatedly pull a string to ignite the engine.
 On the other hand, a four-stroke engine has an improved state of technology that requires you to pull the string once to ignite the engine.

 Unlike the two-stroke engine, the four-cycle engine used by most trimmers today has low gas emissions, which makes it environmentally friendly and the best to consider in most states across the globe.

-Most commercial lawn care companies have continuously advanced the four-stroke string trimmer over the two-stroke version.
+Most commercial lawn care companies have continuously chosen the four-stroke string trimmer over the two-stroke version.
 This version is capable of handling more challenging cutting tasks and is relatively quiet compared to the two-stroke version.

 With such a weed eater at the disposal, it becomes easier for you to trim your yard, pathways, or garden without waking your kids up or disturbing your neighbors.